 - How to Become a Biochemical Engineer?

 - What you will study in Biochemical Engineering

 - Career Prospects after Biochemical Engineering

 - Job Opportunities and Salary after Biochemical Engineering

-Biochemical Engineering is an intersection of Chemical and Biological Engineering and mainly deals with the study of designing and developing the units that come in direct contact with the people on a daily basis.
+Biochemical Engineering is a branch of chemical and biological engineering that deals with the study of designing and developing the units that come in direct contact with people.
 Involving molecules (bioreactors) and other biological organisms, these professionals are trained to use and implement their scientific knowledge and engineering principles to create products such as medicines, processed foods, oil, paints, cosmetics, paper, plastic amongst others.
 Recently, this field has started to capture the attention of the youth owing to its major contribution in an array of other domains.
 This eventually equips one with lucrative opportunities when it comes to establishing a career in Biochemical Engineering.
-Once you grab a degree in this field, you will be able to earn job profiles like Research Scientist, Biomaterial Engineer, Clinical Engineer, etc, and can be expected to work in sectors like Biomedical and Chemical firms.
+Once you grab a degree in this field, you will be able to earn job profiles like Research Scientist, Biomaterial Engineer, Clinical Engineer, etc. and can be expected to work in sectors like Biomedical and Chemical firms.